Arthur Brown's killer jailed for life: 'All my daughter has of her father are stories'

 Her husband, Arthur Brown, was murdered outside a group of shops on Vine St in Māngere at about 12.45am that early Autumn day.

-Taking through tears and holding her baby daughter, Atiliai Brown spoke to a packed and emotional courtroom in the High Court at Auckland this afternoon as the man who killed the love of her life was imprisoned for the rest of his.
+Talking through tears and holding her baby daughter, Atiliai Brown spoke to a packed and emotional courtroom in the High Court at Auckland this afternoon as the man who killed the love of her life was imprisoned for the rest of his.

 Semi Pilitati, 21, could have been ordered to serve his time without parole because it was his second strike offence, but Justice Ailsa Duffy said the killer had shown remorse and insight.

-She instead gave him non-parole period of 10 years.
+She instead gave him a non-parole period of 10 years.

 During the hearing, Pilitati, who had pleaded guilty, turned to Atiliai and her family and said he was "deeply sorry for taking your loved one away from you".